sveltejs/rfcs/text/0003-reactive-declarations.md

 ## How we teach this

 This shouldn't be the first thing that people encounter when learning Svelte — it's sufficiently surprising that a lot of people would be turned off before understanding the value proposition.
-Instead, the 'vanilla' alternative — updating everything manually in a `beforeRender` function — should probably be taught first, so that the concept ('and now, let's have the compiler do that for us, except more efficiently!') is already familiar.
+Instead, the 'vanilla' alternative — updating everything manually in a `beforeUpdate` function — should probably be taught first, so that the concept ('and now, let's have the compiler do that for us, except more efficiently!') is already familiar.

 When discussing reactive programming, it's useful to refer to existing implementations of the idea, including spreadsheets.